How to prepare raised beds for winter – 5 ways to preserve them, from mulching to sowing cover crops

 Zoe Claymore is a multi award-winning garden designer based in London.
 She focuses on creating outdoor places with emotional connection and ecological integrity for her private and commercial clients.

-The garden designer, who recently launched her own range of pre-made raised beds based on the ones she created for her gold medal-winning garden at the RHS Hampton Court Palace Garden Festival, says raised beds are perfect for people looking to add some magic to their small garden ideas.
+Zoe, who launched her own range of pre-made raised beds based on the ones she created for her gold medal-winning garden at the 2023 RHS Hampton Court Palace Garden Festival, says raised beds are perfect for people looking to add some magic to their garden, suitable for large or small garden ideas.

 A tabby cat standing near raised beds in an autumn vegetable garden